 Extended from Knowe's Gate to Reedsmouth (Border Counties Railway).

-Curve (authorised in original [Wansbeck Railway] Act) put in to allow [North British Railway] trains to run into the main Morpeth station in either 1871 or 1872.
+Curve (authorised in original Wansbeck Railway Act) put in to allow North British Railway trains to run into the main Morpeth station in either 1871 or 1872.
 The two companies built the curve towards each other, meeting in the middle.
-On opening the [Wansbeck Railway] trains stopped using the Blyth and Tyne Railways [Morpeth Branch] terminus.
+With this opening, the Wansbeck Railway trains stopped using the Morpeth Branch (Blyth and Tyne Railway)'s terminus.

 Approach to Morpeth (Blyth and Tyne) closed on opening of connection to Morpeth (North Eastern).